-SOIL SERIES: A Social Drawing is a collaborative work of art and an ongoing conversation between artists Francesca Fiore and Hillary Wagner, poet Matthew Kosinski, and the rural Appalachian community of Bethel, OH.
-Establishing social drawing as a methodology for socially engaged artistic practice, SOIL SERIES is a dynamic set of relationships between artists, community members, agricultural producers, local organizations, academics, and policy-makers, SOIL SERIES is a drawing in the most expansive sense.
+SOIL SERIES: A Social Drawing is a collaborative work of art and an ongoing conversation between artists Francesca Fiore and Hillary Wagner and the rural Appalachian community of Bethel, OH.
+A dynamic set of relationships between artists, community members, agricultural producers, local organizations, academics, and policy-makers, SOIL SERIES is a drawing in the most expansive sense.
 As it creates the conditions for new conversations and relationships within the community and without, each new connection becomes a dynamic line in a relational web.
 This relational web, or social drawing, is the generative engine for community-initiated social change.

 View all posts by SOIL SERIES: A Social Drawing